The latest numbers on COVID-19 in Canada for Sunday, Jan. 10, 2021

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were three new cases Saturday from 739 completed tests, for a positivity rate of 0.41 per cent.
-The rate of active cases is 3.19 per 100,000 people.
-Over the past seven days, there have been a total of 30 new cases.
+There were zero new cases Sunday from 900 completed tests, for a positivity rate of 0.0 per cent.
+The rate of active cases is 2.88 per 100,000 people.
+Over the past seven days, there have been a total of 27 new cases.
 The seven-day rolling average of new cases is four.

 There have been no deaths reported over the past week.
 The overall death rate is 6.69 per 100,000 people.